Phenylalanine N-acetyltransferase

-Thus, the two substrates of this enzyme are acetyl-CoA and L-phenylalanine, whereas its two products are CoA and N-acetyl-L-phenylalanine.
+The two substrates of this enzyme characterised from Escherichia coli are phenylalanine and acetyl-CoA.
+Its products are N-acetyl-L-phenylalanine and coenzyme A.

 This enzyme belongs to the family of transferases, specifically those acyltransferases transferring groups other than aminoacyl groups.
 The systematic name of this enzyme class is acetyl-CoA:L-phenylalanine N-acetyltransferase.
 This enzyme is also called acetyl-CoA-L-phenylalanine alpha-N-acetyltransferase.
-This enzyme participates in phenylalanine metabolism.
+It participates in phenylalanine metabolism.